Ian Black (swimmer): Swimming career

 Black was BBC Sports Personality of the Year in 1958 at the age of only 17, and is still to date the youngest winner of the award.
 He earned the BBC honour by winning three gold medals in the 400- and 1500-metre freestyle events, as well as the 200-metre butterfly, at the 1958 European Championships in Budapest, Hungary.
 In the same year, he also won a gold and two silver medals for Scotland at the 1958 British Empire and Commonwealth Games in Cardiff, Wales; gold in the 220-yard butterfly, silver in the 440-yard freestyle, and silver in the 4×220-yard freestyle relay.

 In 1959 he set a new world record in the 400-metre individual medley, 5 minutes 8.8 seconds, a record that would stand for just over a year until broken by swimmer American George Harrison in 1960.

 Black qualified to represent Great Britain in three events at the 1960 Summer Olympics in Rome.
 In the event final of the men's 400-metre freestyle he was placed fourth, posting the same time as Australian John Konrads (4:21.8), but the judges awarded the bronze medal to Konrads.
 He was also a member of the British teams in the 4x200-metre freestyle relay and 4x100-metre medley relay events, placing fourth and seventh in the finals, respectively.

-When competing for Great Britain, he would proudly display his Scottish identity in good humour by wearing a MacGregor tartan dressing gown poolside.
+When competing for Great Britain, he would wear a MacGregor tartan dressing gown poolside.
 As well as excelling in the water, he was also a formidable rugby union player.
 In 2002 he became one of the first fifty Scottish men and women inducted into the Scottish Sports Hall of Fame.